MuzicalDoctor/MuzicalDoctor/README.md

 </h1>

 ## About Me 💬
-### • I'm an open minded Icecream lover and Music addict, Fun learner/Developer and Artificial Intelligence Enthusiastcan who can resist anything except temptation and am enough of an artist to draw freely upon my imagination.
+### • I'm a open minded Icecream lover and Music addict, Fun learner/Developer and Artificial Intelligence enthusiast who can resist anything except temptation and am enough of an artist to draw freely upon my imagination.

 ## Learning:
 - ✨ Data Science and Analysis